-The following suggestions are offered to members as a guide when completing the Continuing Competence Program and submitting reflections each renewal.
+The following suggestions are offered to regulated members as a guide when completing the Continuing Competence Program and submitting reflections each renewal.

-Members should select the practice competency and performance indicator from the area of competence that best represents their identified learning goal.
+Regulated members should select the practice competency and performance indicator from the area of competence that best represents their identified learning goal.
 The performance indicator can be broad in nature and you may choose to focus your learning goal on a specific component.

-We recommend that members choose a variety of learning activities depending on their learning style and goals.
+We recommend that regulated members choose a variety of learning activities depending on their learning style and goals.
 You will be required to select an option from the drop-down list that best represents your specific learning activity.
 A minimum of one activity is required.

 Benefit to Practice

-Members must select one expected benefit to practice of achieving the CCP learning goal from the drop-down list.
+Regulated members must select one expected benefit to practice of achieving the CCP learning goal from the drop-down list.